Death of Annie Ee: Background of the victim

-Born in Singapore in 1988, Annie Ee Yu Lian was the eldest of five children in her family, and she has two younger brothers Joel and Aaron, and two younger sisters Shirley and Sharon.
+Born in Singapore in 1988, Annie Ee Yu Lian was the eldest of five children in her family--she had two younger brothers, Joel and Aaron, and two younger sisters, Shirley and Sharon.

 In 2001, when Ee was 13 years old, she first met 17-year-old Tan Hui Zhen at the clothing store owned by Ee's mother; Tan was an employee working at the store at the time she first met Ee.
-According to news reports, Tan, who has three other siblings, grew up with an unhappy childhood, as she was abused by her father, brother and ex-boyfriend in the past.
-She was only educated up to her third year in her secondary school education, and she often display self-harm symptoms as a result of the childhood abuse she endured.
+According to news reports, Tan, who has three other siblings, grew up with an unhappy childhood, as she was abused by her father, brother and ex-boyfriend.
+She was educated up to her third year in her secondary school, and she often displayed self-harm symptoms as a result of the abuse she endured.

-Both Ee and Tan became friends after they first met, and they maintained regular contact with each other throughout the next few years until 2011.
-It was in late 2013, when Ee re-kindled her friendship with Tan.
+Ee and Tan became friends after they first met, and they maintained regular contact with each other throughout until 2011.
+In late 2013, Ee re-kindled her friendship with Tan.
 Ee, who became estranged from her family, decided to go live with Tan in her Woodlands flat.
-By then, Tan, who became a housewife, was already married to her husband Pua Hak Chuan, a storeman who was five years older than his wife.
+By then, Tan, who became a housewife, was already married to her husband, Pua Hak Chuan, a storeman who was five years older than his wife.
 It was revealed in media reports that Ee was not driven out but moved out on her own accord, because she wanted to seek her own freedom outside home, given that her family was overprotective of her due to her intellectual disability.
-Ee's family were also wary of Tan and warned Ee to prevent contacting her as they suspected her as manipulative but their advice fell on deaf ears.
+Ee's family were also wary of Tan and warned Ee to prevent contacting her as they suspected her to be manipulative, but their advice fell on deaf ears.